[ Skip Main Nav ]

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Advisor.

-Utilizing peer-to-peer learning, courses are led by an experienced faculty member in a collaborative team forum in which you and your classmates actively share information and directly apply new ideas to your professional experience.
+Each course is led by an experienced faculty member in a collaborative team forum in which you and your classmates actively share information and directly apply new ideas to your professional experience.